Dating during divorce. It’s so tempting!

 Here are 7 good reasons why you might want to hold off on dating until you have put your divorce behind you.

-1. Dating during divorce can negatively affect your ability to settle your case.
+1. Dating during divorce can damage your ability to settle amicably.

 It doesn’t matter that your spouse cheated on you 1,000 times while you were married, and this is the first time you have even considered going for coffee with someone else.